 Visconti currently features three primary watch collections – the Opera, Lava, and Roma 60’s.
 Explore more about these watch collections from the Visconti website.

 Zannetti was founded in Rome, Italy, in 1982 by Ricardo Zannetti, whose passion for watchmaking comes from his own family.
 It started with Carmine Zannetti, who was a master goldsmith herself and delighted in fine mechanics and technical perfection.
 Such values have been passed down and applied even to Zannetti’s latest creations.

 Following her is Mario Zannetti, a design professor and an international artist.
-His expertise is the application of geometrical lines, and he pays particular attention to mechanical details.
+His expertise is in the application of geometrical lines, and he pays particular attention to mechanical details.

 Ricardo Zannetti combined Carmine’s commitment to technical perfection and Mario’s passion for mechanical details as the primary principles behind the Zannetti timepieces.

 Zannetti originally designed and manufactured watches for other brands.
 However, in 1986, Zannetti finally introduced its first own collection named The Stradivarius.
 Later on, the company produced more designs and watch types such as Jewel Watches, GMTs, and Skeleton watches, among others.

 Visit the Zannetti website to see all its current collections.

 Although some of the above watch brands are not as popular as Japanese watch brands or Swiss watch brands, they sure prove that Italy is home to amazing and top-of-the-line timepieces.
 Its watchmaking industry started pretty early, and that’s probably one of the main reasons why these brands were able to develop and improve their designs and mechanical details continuously.

 So, next time you visit Italy, you might as well visit their watch shops after you splurge on your pizza, pasta, and wine.